 Some bikepacking bag brands now offer frame bags that fill the entire front triangle (e.g., Apidura) and incorporate an opening for a hydration hose to come out of so that hydration bladders can be stored inside as well as other items.
 Those are offered in a few standard sizes, or custom bike bag makers (e.g., Porcelain Rocket) can make bags that fit a specific frame perfectly (or you can make your own, the materials can be bought online and there are YouTube videos explaining how to do it).

 I actually prefer bags that fill the front two-thirds of the front triangle, and leave space behind for a vertically-mounted water bottle, but finding a bag of an appropriate shape and size is not easy.
 The best options I’ve found are some cheap models on Amazon (e.g., this one by Ibera and this one that is pictured above).
 Again, I prefer to have the bag bolted to the frame instead of using Velcro straps, so I put bolts through the bag into the regular bottle cage bosses in the down tube and use another Decathlon strap-on bottle cage mount under the top tube.

-As explained on the page about Bike Frames, frames with a sloping top-tube (compact geometry) give less space inside the frame than frames that have a more horizontal top tube, which can make a big difference to the amount of space available for a bag when using a smaller frame size.
+As explained on the Bike Frames page, frames with a sloping top-tube (compact geometry) give less space inside the frame than frames that have a more horizontal top tube, which can make a big difference to the amount of space available for a bag when using a smaller frame size.

 Because I use a rack-top bag mounted to a rear rack, I have space under the saddle and behind the seatpost for a simple dry-bag in which I keep my small sleeping bag.
 The bag clips on and off using one of Topeak’s quick-release bottle cage mounts, which in turn is mounted to the seatpost using a pair of Specialized seatpost bottle cage mount brackets (shown in the image).